rahulraj94391/ZohoSampleApp/README.md

 Video - https://youtu.be/nct94aUe0HQ

-#### Note:
+> #### Note:
-The product images might not load as the source URL is no longer valid.
+> The product images might not load as the source URL is no longer valid.
+> The image URLs are from flipkart, and they are stored in the local DB.